 The SBA student Wellness Initiative program offers the UNH Law community a broad range of opportunities to learn to support their own physical and mental health.
 Presenters are local wellness professionals.
 Many of the workshops focus on stress management.

-Groups such as the Chinese and Taiwanese Students Association, Black Law Students Association, the J. Reuben Clark Law Society, Lambda Law, and Hillel enable students to connect with one another through shared experiences and identities.
+Groups such as the Chinese and Taiwanese Students Association, Black Law Students Association, the J. Reuben Clark Law Society, and Lambda Law enable students to connect with one another through shared experiences and identities.
 Browse their individual pages to learn more about these organizations.